Write a scroll-stopping opening line

 "Your business feel like that line from Matrix?
 Y’know, 'Sorry, kid.
 You got the gift, but it looks like you're waiting for something...
 Your next life, maybe.'

-Or, to frame it another way: you’ve got everything that = yes, but somehow it’s… not.
+Or, to put it another way: you’ve got everything that = yes, but somehow it’s… not.
 Something hasn’t happened yet."

 .png)